Polycarpaea nivea (Aiton) Webb

-It is a coastal xerophyte, growing in extremely arid to arid areas of several islands, typically on more or less compacted sand dunes close to the sea but also in coastal cliffs and stony coastal plains.
+It is a coastal xerophyte, growing in extremely arid to arid areas of several islands.
+It is typically on more or less compacted dunes close to the sea but also coastal cliffs and stony coastal plains.
 It is also found in sub-humid to humid mountain areas.
-In the Canary Islands it forms psammophyte communities with Convolvulus caput-medusae and Heliotropium bacciferum ssp. erosum, Zygophyllum fontanesii and Euphorbia paralias.
+In the Canary Islands, it forms psammophyte communities with Convolvulus caput-medusae and Heliotropium bacciferum ssp. erosum, Zygophyllum fontanesii, and Euphorbia paralias.

 - Back to genus Polycarpaea

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus